Visiting Arches National Park? Don’t miss these things!

 When the park developed it’s rock climbing routes, it was easy to also put together canyoneering spots.
 It’s a great way to experience the park as you rappel down the sandstone walls and narrow passageways.
 See their rules and how to register here.

-Pro-Tips For Visiting Arches National Park
+Essential Tips for Visiting Arches National Park

 - The park can get really crowded during the summer.
 Arrive before 8 am or after 3 pm to avoid the busiest times.
 You can also check out their webcams to help you plan.

 - Wear sturdy shoes with good traction.
 Even if you’re just on a short hike, the ground is uneven and it helps to have good shoes.
-We currently hike with Vasque Monoliths (His + Hers)

 - Some hikes will require scrambling.
 Don’t ever do anything beyond your comfort level (though I have to push myself a little beyond mine because I’m scared of everything).